Minaparnian/car_catalog/README.md

 * babel-preset-react: React preset for Babel.
 Just for Babel to understand React terms like JSX
 * serve: HTTP server

-#### Using webpack by touch new file webpack.config.js
+### Using webpack by touch new file webpack.config.js
 thats where webpack look for it configuration and all in javascript

-#### Use preact becouse is faster and smaller but work the same for make this one work we should
+### Use preact becouse is faster and smaller but work the same as react
-add this command in : npm install --save preact preact-compat
+for make this one work we should add this command in : npm install --save preact preact-compat

-#### Set up react-router for routing
+### Set up react-router for routing
 npm install —save react-router react-router-dom react router is writen in jsx (jsx is the easy way of writing html)

-### Difficalties
+## Difficalties

-*  had trouble how to pass ajax data down to components in react.
+1-  had trouble how to pass ajax data down to components in react.
-1- Unsuccesful solution: install a node package (npm i json-loader --save-dev)
+* Unsuccesful solution: install a node package (npm i json-loader --save-dev)

-2- add json and json-loader to the webpack.config.js file like this: module = {
+* add json and json-loader to the webpack.config.js file like this: module = {
   module: {